Saturday, April 6, 2024

 After this, I saw in the night visions, and behold a fourth beast, dreadful and terrible, and strong exceedingly; and it had great iron teeth: it devoured and brake in pieces, stamping the residue with the feet of it: and it was diverse from all the beast that were before it; and it had ten horns.
 Daniel 7:7

-Daniel and Revelation converge:
+Daniel and Revelation Converge:

-Daniels fourth beast represents a future kingdom that has not yet come
+Daniels fourth beast represents a future kingdom that has not yet come.

 So far, we have four beast kingdoms: Babylon, Mede-Persian, Grecian, and the beast with ten horns.
-There were two non-beast kingdoms that had fallen prior to the rise of the Babylonian kingdom: Egypt and Assyria, and another non-beast kingdom which rose after the empire of Alexander the Great: Rome.
-This gives us a total of six world kingdoms; but there are seven heads upon the beast.
-This places the beast kingdom of ten horns into position of the seventh world kingdom.
-This is the beast who has not yet come.
-So now, the list of biblical kingdoms looks like this:
+There were two non-beast kingdoms that had fallen prior to the rise of the Babylonian kingdom: Egypt and Assyria, and another non-beast kingdom which rose after the leopard kingdom of Alexander the Great: Rome.
+This progression of world powers gives us a total of six heads; but, there are seven heads upon the beast.
+This places the beast of ten horns into position of the seventh head, the seventh world power, the kingdom that rises after Rome.
+The beast of ten horns is the one who has not yet come.
+So now, the list of biblical world kingdoms looks like this:

-World Kingdoms recorded in Scripture
+World Kingdoms Recorded in Scripture

 1) Egypt-fallen, 2) Assyria-fallen, 3) Babylon-fallen beast kingdom, 4) Mede-Persia-fallen beast kingdom, 5) Grecian-fallen beast kingdom, 6) Rome-the one that is, 7) beast with ten horns- the one that has not yet come

 And there appeared another wonder in heaven; and behold a great red dragon, having seven heads and ten horns, and seven crowns upon his heads.
-Revelation 12:3 ....
+Revelation 12:3 .... ....
 And I stood on the sand of the sea, and saw a beast rise up out of the sea, having seven heads and ten horns....
 Revelation 13:1a

 Rise of the beast kingdom: